kyma-project/kyma/docs/kyma/docs/04-03-cluster-installation.md

 ## Get the TLS certificate

->**NOTE:** Azure DNS is not yet supported by Certbot so you must perform a manual verification.
+>**NOTE:** Azure DNS is not yet supported by Certbot so you must perform manual verification.

 1. Create a folder for certificates.
 Run:
     ```